mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/cdrfgzip/README.md

 1. Collect CDR files CUCM generates since the last collection time.
 2. Apply the filtering which is Device Name in phone.csv.
-Only the CDR which contains one of devices in phone.csv will be included for next step.
+Only the CDR which contains one of the devices in phone.csv will be included for the next step.
 3. Remove the unwanted columns.
 4. Combine the CDR files into one, then gzip.